ericshin13/Network-Analysis-of-U.S.-Airports-Data/README.md

 # Network Analysis Project
-Details about the project are located in the RMD file.
+Project code is located in the RMD file.